Pratishrutiksah/SQL-Roll-up/README.md

-CUBE, ROLLUP and GROUPING SET are optional operators of the GROUP BY clause of the SELECT statement for doing reports with large amounts of information.
-This file conprises of codes in colab VM and contents Roll-up codes.
+This file contains Sql codes and Sql basics.